dyacob/keyboards/release/gff/gff_geez_mesob_halo/README.md

 ## Keyboard Layers

 The mobile keyboard uses the “Mesob” style layout of letters where letters are arranged in a series of 4 rings.
-Modifier keys that will change the vowel of a letter appear in the outer most ring.
+Modifier keys that will change the vowel of a letter appear dynamically on screen in selection “Halos”.

 The Mesob layout also has the goal of providing *all* letters actively used b the languages written with Geʾez script in a single keyboard “layer”.
 Given the high number of letters appearing on the keyboard, it is a better fit for larger size mobile phones.
 Consider using the more compact [GFF Amharic Keyboard](https://github.com/keymanapp/keyboards/tree/master/release/gff/gff_amharic) for regular sized mobile phones.

 ### Letters

 The most frequently used letters generally appear in inner rings, and less used letter appear in the out rings.
-Letter appear in a semi-alphabetic arrangement in the clockwise direction, but not strictly so.
+Letters appear in a semi-alphabetic arrangement in the clockwise direction, but not strictly so.
 Some effort is made to group related letters together (related either by sound or shape).

 <img src="source/help/images/gff_mesob_halo-default-1.jpeg" style="border: 1px solid black;"/>